wehlutyk/thesis/content/3-gistr-4-results.md

 #### Position and utterance length

-Transmissibility measures already showed us that longer utterances are transformed more, but we are now in a position to detail how exactly do transformations depend on the size of the utterance.
+Transmissibility measures already showed us that longer utterances are transformed more, but we are now in a position to detail how exactly transformations depend on the size of the utterance.
 We begin by looking at the probability of each operation as a function of utterance length.
-@Fig:gistr-ops-prob plots the logistic regression of the presence or absence of deletions, insertions, and replacements (on the parent side) as a function of the number of words in the parent utterance.
+@Fig:gistr-ops-prob plots the logistic regression of the presence or absence of deletions, insertions, and replacements as a function of the number of words in the parent utterance.
-(Child side replacements are similar to the parent side, so we omit them in the interest of readability.)
 The length of the parent utterance has a significant effect on all three operations, with deletions being the quickest to increase in probability, followed by replacements then insertions: the threshold for having deletions over half the time is 19 words, 22.6 for replacements, and 28.1 words for insertions;
 the slopes of the regressions are also ordered this way.
 In other words, a longer utterance will have a higher risk for all operations, and the increase is strongest for deletions, then for replacements, then for insertions.

 @Fig:gistr-ops-count further shows the number of operations as a function of parent utterance length, either counting one for each word affected or counting one for each contiguous chunk of words affected.
-The number of word and chunk operations increases close to linearly as a function of parent length.
+The number of word and chunk operations increase close to linearly as a function of parent length.
 Deletions have by far the strongest link to parent length, both at the word and chunk levels, followed by insertions then replacements.
 Note that the replacement counts barely change between word and chunk level since this operation is not bursty: it affects mostly isolated words instead of chunks of words.